 In traditional operator-to-goods order fulfillment operations, time spent walking storage aisles can account for half an operator’s shift.
 Goods-to-operator workflows are flipped, sending inventory to operators and eliminating time spent traveling between pick locations, allowing operators to focus on picking more orders, more accurately.

-Orchestrating such a solution requires a tightly integrated package of automated equipment, software, and order picking technologies to make the most of available space and labor.
+Orchestrating such a warehouse automation solution requires a tightly integrated package of automated equipment, software, and order picking technologies to make the most of available space and labor.
 MHS has the workflow expertise, software capability, and integration experience to translate hypothetical benefit to tangible results, keeping operators engaged and creating adaptable systems to maximize long-term return on investment.